o1-labs/proof-systems/book/src/pickles/accumulation.md

 ## No Cycles of Curves?

-Note that the "cycles of curves" (e.g. Pasta cycle) does not show up in this part of the code: a <u>separate accumulator</u> is needed for each curve and the final verifier must check both accumulators to deem the combined recursive proof valid.
+Note that the "cycles of curves" (e.g. Pasta cycle) does not show up in this part of the code: a _separate accumulator_ is needed for each curve and the final verifier must check both accumulators to deem the combined recursive proof valid.
 This takes the form of [`passthough` data](passthrough.html) in pickles.

 Note however, that the accumulation verifier makes use of both $\GG$-operations and $\FF$-operations,